jfern2011/CommandLine/README.md

      cmd.get("float_option", f);  // float_option should now be 2.71828
      cmd.get("string_option", s); // should still be "hi there"

+## Dependencies

+This tool reqiures abort.h, types.h, and util.h, which can be obtained from my other repos.

 ## Contact

 Feel free to email me with bug reports or suggestions: